Event Management MA

 You will investigate requirements for compliance in the participation of event company management.
 The module will give you insight into the economic challenges on the world stage, and how the 2 facets of event management go hand in hand.

 You will demonstrate understanding in this by taking part in a professional conversation exploring the legal and economic frameworks associated with your chosen event industry sub sector.
-Your findings will feed into the 'Prospects and Opportunity Development' and 'Major Practical Project' modules as well as with Confetti's Event Management and Production company
+Your findings will feed into the 'Prospects and Opportunity Development' and 'Major Practical Project' modules as well as with our Event Management and Production company

 Marketing is vital in contributing to the success of every live event.
 It is not simply a case of sending out a few Tweets and an email push anymore: To succeed, you must be innovative and reactive to change and this requires careful planning and testing to ensure currency and relevance.